How to Become a Registered Dietitian

 The Bureau of Labor Statistics predicts that employment of registered dietitians will increase by 21% in the next 10 years, a rate that is significantly higher than the average for other occupations.
 The growing rates of chronic diseases such as diabetes and heart disease, along with the expanding elderly population, are factors driving demand for qualified RDs.

 Registered dietitians work in a wide variety of health care settings, including:

 - Surgery clinics

 - Hospice and palliative care services

 Dietitians who provide medical nutrition therapy to patients are called clinical dietitians.
 In this role as an integral part of the medical team, they work closely with physicians and other professionals to treat patients with special nutritional needs.
-This often involves adjusting the person’s intake of vitamins, nutrients or calories.
+Their role often involves adjusting the person’s intake of vitamins, fluids, nutrients or calories.
 Clinical dietitians are expected to be highly proficient in human physiology and critical thinking, as their treatments often must take into account various disease states along with medications and other factors.

-Certification as a registered dietitian requires a bachelor’s degree in dietetics, nutrition or a related field from an accredited university.
-Those aspiring for certification should take high-level courses in biochemistry, physiology, food chemistry, anatomy, culinary arts and nutrition science.
-About half of all dietitians hold a master’s degree or doctorate, though this is not required for certification.
+Becoming credentialed as a registered dietitian requires a bachelor’s degree in dietetics, nutrition or a related field from an accredited university.
+Those aspiring for certification will take high-level courses in biochemistry, physiology, food chemistry, anatomy, culinary arts and nutrition science.
+About half of all dietitians hold a master’s degree or doctorate; even though this is not currently required for certification, it’s strongly encouraged.